 Heather earned her M.F.A. from Florida State University/Asolo Conservatory for Actor Training, ranked in the top nine M.F.A. actor training programs by the New York Times.
 At the Asolo and in her undergraduate work at Millikin University, Heather trained in Acting Methods such as the Meisner Method, Practical Aesthetics, and the Stanislavsky System.
 While serving as an Assistant Professor of Theatre at Ashland University, the National Partners in American Theater named Heather the 2006 Regional Winner - Classical Acting Award Coach.
 This coveted mark of distinction was the only coaching award presented at the Kennedy Center American College Theater Festival that year.

 As an actress, Heather has been described as "organic," "wonderfully ebullient," and "luminous."
 Past stage performances have included productions at the Asolo Theatre Festival, Tennessee Repertory Theater, Falcon Theatre, Lewis Family Playhouse, International City Theatre in Long Beach, Nashville Shakespeare Festival, Banyan Theatre Company, and the Cleveland Playhouse.
 You may also have seen her on GREY'S ANATOMY, or a Toyota or ANA Airlines commercial.
-Heather is featured in the movie LOVE IN THE TIME OF MONSTERS starring Doug Jones is premiering at film festivals presently.
+Heather is featured in the movie LOVE IN THE TIME OF MONSTERS starring Doug Jones.
 Please stay posted to see where you may see Heather's next performance!